 - Remove any throws that are determined to be outliers based on their intensity metric (torque for sleeve users, finger speed for wristband users)

-- Make sure there are at least 50 throws remaining, then filter down to the 5 throws with the highest torques
+- Make sure there are at least 50 throws remaining, then filter down to the 5 throws with the highest intensity measures

-- Calculate the threshold as 70% of the average torque of these 5 throws
+- Calculate the threshold as 70% of the average intensity of these 5 throws

 If you do not have enough usable throws, a default value is assigned based on your height, weight, and competition level.
-Any throw with a torque above this threshold is classified as high effort.
+Any throw with an intensity measure above this threshold is classified as high effort.

 The high effort classification of throws does not affect your data in any way, it is simply additional feedback about your throwing workload that you can use to compare days.